-Every company wants to understand what makes buyers come to their business—and what makes them leave.
+Every business wants to understand what makes buyers come and what makes them go.
 Customer journey mapping is a simple yet powerful way to gain those insights.

-A customer journey map frames customer behavior as a story, providing a visual overview of the experiences that consumers go through when interacting with a company.
-Much like the plot of a romance movie, a customer journey map starts with a consumer who has an unmet need, which leads to a fateful encounter with a company and concludes either with a long-lasting relationship or churn.
+A customer journey map frames customer behavior as a story, providing a visual overview of the experiences consumers go through when interacting with a company.
+Much like the plot of a romance movie, a customer journey map starts with a consumer who has an unmet need, leading to a fateful encounter with a company that either turns into a long-lasting relationship or churn.

 What is a customer journey map?

 A customer journey map is a visual representation of the various stages a consumer goes through during their relationship with a business.
 These maps differ from other visual tools (like sales funnel diagrams) because they’re highly customer-centric.

 Customer journey maps can also have different endpoints, depending on which aspect of the customer experience or customer persona you’re trying to study.
 Companies shape their customer journey maps around the specifics of their business, which means no two maps look the same.

 Have you ever had a relationship or friendship abruptly end and wished you could get a better picture of what went wrong?
 A customer journey map can help businesses get clued in.

 These maps help companies understand their customers and meet their expectations.
 So, it’s important for businesses of all sizes—from mom-and-pop bakeries to large enterprises—to create them.

 5 elements of a customer journey map